Stary Ciepielów and Rekówka massacre: Remembrance

-On October 19, 2009, members of the families Kowalski, Kosior, Obuchiewicz and Skoczylas were posthumously awarded by the Polish president Lech Kaczyński with the Order of Polonia Restituta Third Class.
+On 19 October 2009 members of the families Kowalski, Kosior, Obuchiewicz and Skoczylas were posthumously awarded by the Polish president Lech Kaczyński with the Order of Polonia Restituta Third Class.

 In March 2012 Kowalski family, along with two other Polish families murdered by Nazi-German occupants for helping Jews, was commemorated by commemorative coins issued by the National Bank of Poland.

+On 24 March 2025, a memorial to honor the murdered Poles was unveiled in Ciepielów.